Aruba Private Foundation

 The creator of a foundation is called the “founder” who can be a citizen of any other country and live anywhere outside of Aruba for tax purposes.

-The persons benefitting from a foundation are called the “beneficiaries” who can be citizens in any other country than Aruba and reside outside of Aruba for tax purposes.
+The persons benefiting from a foundation are called the “beneficiaries” who can be citizens in any other country than Aruba and reside outside of Aruba for tax purposes.

 A board of managing directors manages the foundation and its assets.
 The articles of association define the powers and duties of the board and its members.